Posted on 7/3/2018 in Web Development

 3. Go back to the menu bar in your Google Sheet > Select Add-Ons > Google Analytics > Create New Report.

 4. The GA Add-On menu will then appear on the right side of the page, this is where you will set your account information and fill out the metrics and dimensions you want to analyze.
 Click on “Create Report”.

-5. After, the Google Sheet should reload a new sheet, this is your report configuration sheet.
+5. After the Google Sheet should reload a new sheet, this is your report configuration sheet.

 6. We’re almost done!
-Now that you’ve setup the GA Add-on, it’s time to run the report!
+Now that you’ve set up the GA Add-on, it’s time to run the report!
 Go to the menu bar > Add-ons > Google Analytics > Run reports.

 7. When you run the report, you should see a notification pop-up to let you know that the report was either successfully completed or something went wrong (which may require some troubleshooting in the report configuration tab).
-If the report successfully ran, you will see a new tab which shows you the actual report, check it out!
+If the report successfully runs, you will see a new tab which shows you the actual report, check it out!

 Once you feel comfortable with the steps above, feel free to manipulate the relative cells in the report configuration tab- add more reports, different views, date ranges, metrics, dimensions, segments, filters, and more.